surister/cratedb-guide/docs/admin/performance/inserts/methods.rst

 Single inserts
 --------------

-`Single inserts`_ are the most basic sort of insert statement, and look like
+:ref:`Single inserts <crate-reference:dml-inserting-data>` are the most basic sort of insert statement, and look like this:
-this:

 .. code-block:: psql